 Centrifuges make use of the mechanical force to separate fluids and solids of varying densities.
 Force is applied perpendicularly to the axis of spin.
 In this article, you will learn about the types of centrifuges, applications, and maintenance and repair considerations.

 Centrifuges are segmented into two groups: filtration centrifuges and sedimentation centrifuges.
 Filtration centrifuges rely on a filter to capture heavy particles near the center of the centrifuge.
-Sedimentation centrifuges capture the high-density particles at the outer part of the centrifuge.
+Sedimentation centrifuges capture the high-density particles at the outer part.
 The type of centrifuge employed depends on the separation type, operating conditions, and the desired result.

 Filtration is carried out via a rotating basket which is equipped with a centrifugal filter.
 The centrifugal head puts pressure on the layered liquid that exists on top of the cake and the fluid that flows through the cake, is subject to centrifugal forces that assist in the separation process and the low-density particles rise to the top whereas the denser particles remain at the bottom.